SamStudio8/elan-nextflow/README.md

 </div>

 Elan is the inbound distribution pipeline for CLIMB-COVID.
-Elan is a Nextflow DSL1 pipeline for quality checking dispersed files and publishing them to a common location.
+Elan is a Nextflow DSL2 pipeline for quality checking dispersed files and publishing them to a common location.

+Elan was authored by [@samstudio8](https://github.com/samstudio8) as part of CLIMB-COVID's work with the COVID-19 Genomics UK Consortium.
+Elan is now maintained by [@BioWilko](https://github.com/BioWilko).

 ## Parameters and environment variables